I was wearing:

 This time around, thanks to Carlos we were able to get into the VIP Lounge at the Wynn’s newest nightclub, Intrigue.
 We also got a table and bottle service (with free vodka and champagne) completely complimentary because we had a group of 8+ girls.
 The bigger the group of women, the better your odds are of getting complimentary bottle service or free entry.

 My biggest tip as a lady trying to get some free drinks is to never buy table service or bottles if you’ve got a group of girls – a single bottle alone can cost you anywhere between $300-$600, not including the table fee, gratuity and any other expenses the nightclub may charge.
 It is much easier to get a complimentary table than you think.
-But again, remember to tip generously!
+Just remember to tip!
+A general rule of thumb is 20% gratuity for the bottles you drink.

 A fair warning: Unless you know the promoter personally, don’t be surprised if the club gets extremely busy and your party is told to collect your belongings and join the crowd.
 This usually means your promoter has failed to tell you that they might possibly be filling up your table later in the evening for people who are actually paying for one.
 It’s a free table, so you can’t argue too much with it.
 I haven’t been kicked from a table yet, so I’m not sure how often this actually happens.
 But just hope that you’ve gotten sufficient drinks before then.